-Solwata surf camp is located in the spectacular Lau lagoon amidst unique and ancient man made islands and stilted villages, fringed by a massive reef system on one side and spectacular mountains on the other.
+Solwata Surf Camp is located in the spectacular Lau lagoon amidst unique and ancient man made islands and stilted villages, fringed by a massive reef system on one side and spectacular mountains on the other.
 You will be staying among a living cultural and environmental treasure.
 It’s also an incredible surfing playground with more than a dozen world class reef set ups.
 Our hosts are the ‘Solwata’ or Salt Water People, the ocean focused culture of Malaita.
-This is our main north shore destination island with over a dozen exclusive world class left and right breaks to surf that cater to a full range of swell, wind and tide conditions as well as surfing levels and styles.
+With over a dozen exclusive world class left and right breaks to surf that cater to a full range of swell, wind and tide conditions as well as surfing levels and styles.

-Our main north shore destination island has over a dozen exclusive world class left and right surf breaks.
+Our local has over a dozen exclusive world class left and right surf breaks.
 The surf season in the Solomon Islands is October to April.
-Swell is usually two to six feet but can be bigger.
-At the destination area of Surf Solomons the best swell comes from long period north Pacific lows.
+Swell is usually two to six feet but can be bigger, the best swell comes from long period north Pacific lows.
 We offer a surf zone with a very wide swell window open to the full range of North East to North West and East to South East swells.
-Its a rare day that we cannot find a quality wave to surf.
+It’s a rare day that we cannot find a quality wave to surf.
 There are no crowds and our groups will be the only people surfing the area.

 A beautiful river mouth wave breaking on river stones ideal for long boards and fish type boards.
 Likened to Noosa point for its perfect long boarding shape.
-As featured in upcoming Pacific Longboard magazine.
-Its a consistent spot that almost always has a wave.
+As featured in Pacific Longboard magazine some years ago.
+It’s a consistent spot that almost always has a small wave.

 Likened to HT’s in the Mentawis.
-This wave was a new discovery in the 2009/2010 season.
 A fast barreling wave all the way down the line – barreling from 2 foot upwards – we don’t yet how big this wave is surfable.
 This is a serious wave for advanced surfers.
 Named for the nine second barrels observed here.